Siddhantdamre/When-the-Model-Says-Holup-/README.md

 This repository is about metacognitive benchmarking under hidden-state uncertainty.

-It is not claiming:
-- AGI
-- general intelligence
-- consciousness
-- broad world-model competence

 It does claim:
 - a reusable benchmark for `COMMIT` vs `ABSTAIN` vs `ESCALATE`
 - open-weight baseline comparisons